 This shoe is moderately aggressive, and the slingshot rand design allows for a fantastic amount of edging power and overall grip strength.
 Chances are if you can find a thin edge, or a place to smear, this shoe can help you hold onto the wall tight.

-The overall fit of these shoes is fairly well, and the easy to operate hook and eye closure makes adjusting them on the fly pretty easy.
-They are also true to size about ¾ of the time, but can run a bit small as well.
+The overall fit of these shoes is fairly well, and the easy to operate hook and eye closure makes adjusting them on the fly pretty easily.
+They are also true to size about ¾ of the time but, like most climbing shoes, can run a bit small as well.

-These climbing shoes are made from natural leather, which allow for superior range of motion.
-In addition, the rubber out sole is designed to be extra sticky to make sure that smearing against the rock face isn’t a problem.
-And for handling the likelihood of too much stretch do to the leather material, the manufacturer has added a Dentex lining to reduce the amount of overall stretch.
+These climbing shoes are made from natural leather, which allows for superior range of motion.
+In addition, the rubber outsole is designed to be extra sticky to make sure that smearing against the rock face isn’t a problem.
+And for handling the likelihood of too much stretch due to the leather material, the manufacturer has added a Dentex lining to reduce the amount of overall stretch.